 Pulp Fiction (1994)

 More than a quarter-century after its release, Quentin Tarantino's magnum opus continues to grow in stature.
-From its nonlinear narrative, to the punchy dialogue mixed with flashes of violence, to the hipster soundtrack, Pulp Fiction has had a profound influence on a new generation of filmmakers and beyond.
+From its nonlinear narrative, to the punchy dialogue mixed with flashes of violence, to the hipster soundtrack, Pulp Fiction has profoundly influenced a new generation of filmmakers and beyond.
 As noted by Entertainment Weekly , it's hard to name a moment from the movie that isn't iconic: "Ezekiel 25:17," "Royale with Cheese," the Jack Rabbit Slims twist contest, and many more.

 Punch-Drunk Love (2002)